plloydsmith/rmdcev/README.md

 install_github("plloydsmith/rmdcev", build_vignettes = FALSE, INSTALL_opts="--no-multiarch")
 ```

-You can switch build\_vignettes to TRUE but it will take a lot longer to
+If you have any issues with installation or use of the package, please
-install.
-If installation fails, please let me know by [filing an
+let me know by [filing an
 issue](https://github.com/plloydsmith/rmdcev/issues).

 ## References